ronanokane/StopLimitChain/README.md

 HOW TO USE
 ==========

 Purpose: Binance doesn’t support limit or stop orders for unlisted fiat/stablecoin pairs.
 This project automates indirect two-step orders to fill that gap.
+Originally wrote to get around the removal of ZEC/USDC pair listing.
+You could only buy it with ETH and BTC.

 Dependencies: websocat, jq